SEB-9-BH/card-game-starter-lesson/README.md

 ## About

-This module covers how to construct a card deck using CSS.
+This module covers how to construct a card deck using CSS and adding functionality with JavaScript.

 ## Prerequisites